T0biWan/MP3Tagger/ReadMe.md

 ## TagAudioBooks
 Use case of my own where I want the titles of audiobooks to be equal to the tracknumbers.
+To solve this I use functions of MP3Tagger and Python's os-module.